 The resource page on the Fundrise website holds articles on everything from how to navigate your account to tax information.
 However, its only channel for direct customer support is through its email and contact form.
 It claims to respond to customers within 1 to 2 business days.
 It doesn’t list a customer service phone number.
 The website does have an AI-powered chatbot that can respond to general questions and help users navigate the website.

-On Google Reviews, Fundrise scored 4.3 stars.
+On Google Reviews, Fundrise scored 4.0 stars.
 It has an A+ rating from the Better Business Bureau and 3.88 stars from customer reviews.

-Create a Diversified Real Estate Portfolio
+Create a Diversified Real Estate Investment Portfolio

-Fundrise may not be suitable for every investor, but it may be a great addition to the portfolio of passive investors who prefers real estate investing.
+Fundrise may not be suitable for every investor, but it may be a great addition to the portfolio of passive investors who prefer real estate investing.
 Fundrise’s team does the heavy lifting in regard to crafting your portfolio; all you need to do is provide the funds.
 And while its $10 minimum investment makes the platform accessible, you’ll need at least $5,000 to access eREITs.

 And while Fundrise has provided positive annual returns, returns are not guaranteed and it should not be the only platform used.
 Investors may see the greatest success by diversifying their entire investing portfolio across several markets, such as real estate and the stock market.
 If you have questions about diversification or how Fundrise fits into your investing strategy, contact your financial planner or adviser.

-For more on Fundrise check out Benzinga's Fundrise Review or Fundrise vs. Reits.
+For more on Fundrise check out Benzinga's Fundrise Review or Fundrise vs. REITs.

 Frequently Asked Questions

-Is Fundrise worth it?
+Is investing with Fundrise worth it?

 Is it better to invest in REITs or Fundrise?